FAQ – Legal Compensation and Health Insurance

-If a patient dies before a case is resolved, their estate is able to continue pursuing the case.
-In addition to the claim of exposure causing disease, the estate may pursue a wrongful death lawsuit.
+If a patient dies before a case is resolved, the case usually transitions seamlessly to the patients next of kin.
+After they pass away, their estate is able to continue pursuing the case.
+In addition to the claim of exposure causing disease, the estate would then pursue a wrongful death lawsuit.

-Q: Can a patient still sue if they file other claims such as VA benefits, worker’s comp, etc.?
+Q: Can a patient still sue if they file other claims such as VA benefits, worker’s comp, social security disability, etc.?

 Q: Can a patient still claim their employer health plan if they work less hours, quit their job, or are fired?

 The Consolidated Omnibus Reconciliation Act or “COBRA” allows employees to retain their health insurance with a previous company after quitting, being fired, or being laid off.
 This program allows workers to maintain their current health coverage in the case of life change.

 Q: What are a patient’s options if they cannot get healthcare coverage?

 Thanks to the Affordable Care Act, most patients can get healthcare coverage.
 For patients that cannot, or are unable to afford it, there are public options such as Medicare (for senior citizens) and Medicaid (for low income citizens) to consider.
 These public options have limitations and anyone considering these options should consult with their doctor about all available options.
 In addition, patients can visit the Centers for Medicare and Medicaid for more information about these programs.